SUPScientist/Smart-Coasts/Class-04-Electronics-101/readme.md

 For this exercise, we can take a couple shortcuts.
 (1) The antenna is not necessary (this is the cable going off the right side of the image above).
 (2) We won't use prototyping wires (the red, black, and blue wires in the photo).
 We will make more direct connections, such as by skipping the black wire which takes the Argon's ground and creates a ground rail on the breadboard and instead going from the Argon's ground to one lead of the resistor, and picking up the circuit from there.

+### How to use a Multimeter
+*Live demo*.
+Every group should check voltage, resistance, and connectivity of parts on their breadboard.

 ## Lab Exercise
 Teams of 3:
 1. Using the description above, the photo, and https://docs.particle.io/getting-started/hardware-tutorials/hardware-examples/#blink-an-external-led, build the external LED circuit.